EnrikosIossifidis/waterxplore/README.rst

 Credits
 -------

 First of all, the code was made possible by Willem Boone and the help of Rinus Schroevers.
-Thank you for help.
+Thank you again for all the advise and help.
 Additionally I want to thank the Landelijk Meetnetwerk Water of Rijkswaterstaat and KNMI for providing daily free water and air temperature data of their stations.

 This package was created with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.